-Where there are concerns of extremism or radicalisation parents, students and staff will be encouraged to make use of our internal systems to raise any issue with senior management.
+Where there are concerns of extremism or radicalisation parents, learners and staff will be encouraged to make use of our internal systems to raise any issue with senior management.
 Our lead person for Prevent is the Designated Safeguarding Lead who would normally be the first point of contact should there be concerns, using the MyConcern system as appropriate.

-If for any reason this creates a difficulty for the referrer, they can contact the Local Authority 'Prevent' co-ordinator, Staffordshire Police PREVENT officer, Sgt Calum Forsythe, First Response Team, Education Safeguarding Advice Service or Ofsted, depending on the level of concern.
+If for any reason this creates a difficulty for the referrer, they can contact the Local Authority 'Prevent' co-ordinator, Staffordshire Police PREVENT team, Education Safeguarding Advice Service or Ofsted, depending on the level of concern.
 Contact details for these agencies can be found at the end of this policy document